AIESEC-LK/aiesec-experience-letter/README.md

-give me a .md file to to explain my angular project.

-whenever form submission is done it creates a google documents and create a n Experience Letter.
-So basically this project is to do this process efficently

-ChatGPT
-Sure!
-Below is a sample README.md file that explains your Angular project.

-markdown
-Copy code
 # Experience Letter Generator

 This Angular project is designed to streamline the process of generating experience letters.
 Upon form submission, the application automatically creates a Google Document and generates an experience letter efficiently.